habedi/template-unity-project/README.md

     - Modify the files and directories in the `Assets` folder to suit your project needs.

 > [!IMPORTANT]
 > You might need to configure a few settings in Unity before starting development.
-> For example, you might want to change the default layout, enable or disable certain packages, configure the rendering pipeline, etc.
+> For example, you might want to change the default layout, enable or disable certain packages, configure the rendering
+> pipeline, etc.
+> By default, the project uses the Universal Render Pipeline (URP).

 ## Additional Resources 📚